 Specific Forms for Successful Prior Authorizations

 Half the battle for successful prior authorization is using the right form.
-These requirements can change on a dime, with both commercial payors and CMS.
+These requirements can change on a dime, with both commercial payers and CMS.
 For example, commercial supplemental insurance may or may not accept CMS forms for reimbursement.
 Knowing this specific detail through automated prior authorization alerts is essential to avoiding unnecessary denials.

 Prior authorization is like the shifting sands, and are not likely to go away soon.
-The only way to control the dynamic environment is with a comprehensive, detailed knowledge of changes in payor requirements.
-When an in-house system automatically keeps you on top of changes in documentation and forms, you can comply since the information can be passed electronically from the provider to payor.
+The only way to control the dynamic environment is with a comprehensive, detailed knowledge of changes in payer requirements.
+When an in-house system automatically keeps you on top of changes in documentation and forms, you can comply since the information can be passed electronically from the provider to payer.
 That means your rate of prior authorizations is more successful, which leads to higher revenue and streamlined patient care.